mlotfic/TurathLLM/README.md

 **Turn raw Islamic heritage texts into structured, searchable databases.**

+> **Bridging classical Islamic texts and modern AI.**

-TurathLLM is a data pipeline designed to extract structured information from unstructured Islamic books, especially classical texts.
-It uses rule-based logic, small AI models, and regex to prepare datasets for scholarly review, research, or application development.
+**TurathLLM** is an open-source pipeline that transforms unstructured Islamic and Arabic heritage texts into structured, searchable databases.
+It uses lightweight language models, rule-based extraction, and regex to label, structure, and prepare content for scholarly review and research.

+---

+## ✨ What It Does

+- 🧠 Extracts structured metadata (narrators, chains, references, etc.) from Arabic and Islamic texts
+- 🏷️ Labels key entities using regex + small LLMs
+- 📦 Outputs structured formats for SQL, knowledge graphs, or annotation platforms
+- 🔍 Makes classical texts usable for NLP, indexing, and educational tools

+---

 ## ✨ What It Does